mit-rss/base_installation/README.md

 #### Installing a Debian Virtual Machine

-Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).
+If you are already running either Debian 9 or Ubuntu 18.04 you can skip ahead to the [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.
+Otherwise, download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

-Download the [Debian](https://www.debian.org/distrib/netinst) operating system.
+Download the [Debian 9](https://www.debian.org/releases/stretch/debian-installer/) operating system.
 Choose the small, amd64 installer.

 Open VMWare and select ```File > New Virtual Machine...```.
 Select a "Typical" installation.
 When promted, select the ```.iso``` Debian image you downloaded.
 It will automatically select the correct distribution.
 Give the VM a nice name and use the default disk settings.
 In the final page, we reccomend you click the "Customize Hardware" button and increase the memory to at least 2GB - make sure your computer has enough memory to do this.
 Hit finish and the OS should boot.